silentgameplays/Manhunt-fix-Windows-10/README.md

 - Go to C:\Program Files (x86)\Steam\steamapps\common\Manhunt\audio\PC\SCRIPTED\CRAPPER folder and find the file named CRAPPER.RIB and change it to something like cr@pper.RIB
 - Go to C:\Program Files (x86)\Steam\steamapps\common\Manhunt\audio\PC\SCRIPTED\CRAPPER folder and find the file named CRAPPER.RIB and change it to something like cr@pper.RIB

+# NB!
+For Dual GPU laptops ONLY!:
+1. Download everything extract.

+2. Copy all files from Reshade Dual GPU's Laptops folder C:\Program Files (x86)\Steam\SteamApps\common\Manhunt

+3. Go to your NVIDIA Control Panel>3D Settings>Global find the preferred GPU and set it to NVIDIA

+4. Run the Manhunt Fix.bat file

+5. Enjoy

 # For people who are having issues-YOU NEED TO INSTALL THIS FIX ON A CLEAN INSTALL OF THE GAME.
 PLEASE READ IF YOU ARE TRYING TO USE IT ON A GAME WITH A BUNCH OF WEIRD FIXES INSTALLED FROM DIFFERENT SOURCES AND START EXPERIENCING ISSUES!
 Thank you!

  0. Control Panel>Programs>Programs and Features>Turn Windows Features on or off>Legacy Components>Enable and Direct Play .NET 3.5 Framework support